 The Class-1 legal heirs of a Hindu male are as below-

 A Legal Heir Certificate is generally required in situations like transferring the assets of a deceased, claiming insurance policies of the deceased, claiming movable assets like bank accounts, lockers, Demat accounts etc, claiming pending salary, gratuity and provident fund of the deceased, claim benefits from any other government schemes etc.

-A legal heir certificate is hence an essential document in order to ascertain/identify the relationship between the deceased and his legal heirs.
-Any of the legal heir of the deceased can apply for the legal heir certificate but one must include the names of all legal heirs in the form while submitting the application.
+A legal heir certificate is, hence, an essential document in order to ascertain/identify the relationship between the deceased and his legal heirs.
+Any of the legal heirs of the deceased can apply for the LHC but one must include the names of all legal heirs in the form while submitting the application.